 CBT addresses the learning processes underlying drug addiction and other harmful behaviors.
 It involves working with a therapist to develop a set of healthy coping strategies.
-Studies have found that CBT is effective at reducing meth use, even after only a few sessions.

 CM interventions for meth addiction typically offer incentives for continued abstinence.
 You may receive a voucher or other reward in exchange for drug-free urine samples.
 The voucher’s monetary value increases the longer you go without using meth.

 - family education

 - drug testing

 There are some promising medical treatments for meth addiction currently in development.